Tpj-root/PCB_Prototype_Board_Design/README.md

 ### B2B Board to Board (Pitch mm 0.8, 1.27)

-Got it 👍 You want the **B2B connector list in a clean table** like your sample.
-Here’s the formatted version:

 | No | Code | Board\_Jpg | Description                                            | Price | Pitch  | Type   | Site |
 | -- | ---- | ---------- | ------------------------------------------------------ | ----- | ------ | ------ | ---- |
 | 1  | 7720 | <img src="png/3918.jpg" width="80" height="40">  | B2B 1.27 2×5P = 10P Male Board to Board Connector      | ₹43   | 1.27mm | Male   | sunrom|